uwegeercken/datagenerator2/README.md

 After that the value for each field is generated and then transformed (if any transformation options are specified).
 The fields are processed sequentially and build a row of data.
 The tool generates the desired number of rows and stores it in a local DuckDb instance.
 Finally, the data is exported to the desired output format.

+The DuckDb database is not deleted after the process is completed.
+You can remove it manually or otherwise further use the generated data in the database.

 ## Yaml configuration for the datagenerator2 tool
 The configuration file contains various attributes to steer the behavior of the datagenerator tool.